charlotte-f-roscoe/AI-Data-Tagging/0 - Creating an AI Data Tagging Solution for Amazon RDS.md

 # Creating an AI Data Tagging Solution for Amazon RDS
 Charlotte Roscoe & Lydia Schubert

+The diagrams in this project are best viewed in light mode.

 **In this markdown document we will be giving a general overview of the steps we took to create an AI Data Tagging Solution for Amazon RDS.
 Detailed instructions can be found in the documents corresponding to the steps.**

 ## Step 0: Defining the Project